Dirac12/Quasi_Periodic_Oscillations-ICR/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details